soyjuanmacias/nexus/README.md

 - React-Router https://reacttraining.com/react-router/web/guides/quick-start

 Around these libraries, we've created a few components and basic structure for the project.
-Here we have some highlights of the structure of the project.
+These are some of its highlights:

 - `/components` Contains basic components we are using in the project.
 Here are some files you do not need to worry about: `Theme`, `AddressBook`, `Layout` and `Router`.

-  There is a component called `Icon`, this component use Material Icons to display different symbols.
+  There is a component called `Icon`, it uses Material Icons to display different symbols.
 You can find the complete list of icons in: https://material.io/tools/icons/

 - `/services` Contains the only service we are going to use along the app.
-You do not need to understand the code, it exposes a basic api (`create`, `delete`, `read`, `update`) that allow you to handle contacts of the address book.
+You do not need to understand the code, it exposes a basic api (`create`, `delete`, `read`, `update`) that allows you to handle contacts of the address book.

   <small>Tip: This service includes a random delay in each call</small>